THE ARTIST WEBSITE CHECKLIST: 5 SIMPLE TIPS FOR YOUR BAND’S WEBSITE

 Your website and social media channels are the online hubs for your fans to listen to new music, buy your merch, watch videos and find out about your next gigs so it’s really important to keep them looking fresh and user friendly.
-In my job at Music Glue, I meet with everyone from DIY musicians through to international touring artists and no matter how established the act, we often find the same problems with their websites.
-Below are a few quick pointers that will make all the difference to your online presence and help you build a better relationship with your fans.
+At Music Glue, we meet with everyone from DIY musicians through to international touring artists and no matter how established the act, we often find the same problems with their websites.
+Will Spencer, Account Manager at Music Glue gathered a few quick pointers that will make all the difference to your online presence and help you build a better relationship with your fans.

-Here are my top five tips to a great website:
+Here are his top five tips to a great website:

 1. Be mobile ready